-My latest make is a bit of fun.
-One of those times when a fabric just leaps out at you and demands to made up into something very specific.
+This was one of those times when a fabric just leaps out at you and demands to made up into something very specific.
 This is a cheap Spotlight cotton print at $6/m.
-I has a black background and a purple tinged grey silhouette of a retro lady.
-It creases like crazy.
+It has a black background and a purple tinged grey silhouette of a retro lady.
+It creases like crazy but this is greatly controlled by underlining in organza.
 These photos were taken after wearing and sitting in this skirt for several hours.

-Anyhow, the pattern is my trusty TNT pencil skirt – the Burdastyle Jenny, this time with the waistband omitted and a simple black bias binding for the waistband instead.
-I used a centre back lapped zipper and added a ruffle to the bottom because I just like it and was missing my old self-drafted ruffle skirt that I made a couple of years ago and is now about 2 or 3 sizes too small (oopsy).
+The pattern is my trusty TNT pencil skirt – the Burdastyle Jenny, this time with the waistband omitted and a simple black bias binding for the waistband instead.
+I used a centre back lapped zipper and added a ruffle to the bottom, which works well with the quirky print.

 For those like myself who love the “guts” pictures here are some pictures of the inside bits: